awsdocs/aws-cdk-guide/v2/how_to_set_cw_alarm.md

 ------

-An alternative way to create an alarm is using the metric's [createAlarm\(\)](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cloudwatch.Metric.html#createwbralarmscope-id-props) method, which takes essentially the same properties as the `Alarm` constructor; you just don't need to pass in the metric, since it's already known\.
+An alternative way to create an alarm is using the metric's [createAlarm\(\)](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cloudwatch.Metric.html#createwbralarmscope-id-props) method, which takes essentially the same properties as the `Alarm` constructor\.
+You don't need to pass in the metric, because it's already known\.

 ------
 #### [ TypeScript ]